Short Story by Percival Campoamor Cruz

-The guru continued.
+The guru admonished.
 “Tatiana.
 You’re like the master in the bird story.
 You have certain powers.
 Much more than ordinary mortals could possess.
-But your powers, your knowledge, is limited.
+But your powers, your knowledge, are limited.

 “St. Joseph of Cupertino could only fly when he was in a state of ecstasy.
 He could not make himself fly at will, it was God that enabled him to fly.

 “In your case, Tatiana, you have the powers, borne out of belief, practice and determination.
 You can dance, you can float, you can conquer space and gravity.
 You are awake and aware when you are dancing.
 You are not in some state of ecstasy.
 You’re not lost in another world.
 Yes, you have extraordinary human powers.